Louisiana Style Vegan Red Beans and Rice | Red Beans and Rice with Sautéed Southern Greens and Kimchi | Healthy Southern Recipe

 - 1 tablespoon hot sauce (Cholula brand is worth a mention here, because…YUM.)

-Sautéed Southern Greens with Kimchi Ingredients
+Sautéed Southern Greens with Kimchi Ingredients (about 4-5 servings)

 - 1 cup mustard greens, chopped